At a Glance

 VoiceNation, now operating under the Moneypenny brand after their 2025 merger, uses AI to screen incoming calls and routes complex ones to live receptionists.
 This hybrid model offers a middle ground for Rhode Island business owners who want some human involvement but at a lower price point than pure live-answering services.
 For a Providence restaurant that receives a mix of simple reservation calls and more complex event inquiries, or a Warwick auto repair shop fielding routine scheduling alongside detailed repair consultations, VoiceNation's AI handles the straightforward calls while humans take the nuanced ones.

 Five tiers range from 30 to 500 minutes, all with 24/7 coverage and bilingual support.
-The Essential plan at $99/month for 30 minutes is the lowest-commitment entry point on this list for businesses testing whether an answering service fits their workflow.
+The Essential plan at $99/month for 30 minutes is the lowest-commitment entry point.
 No setup fees and no long-term contracts reduce the risk of trying it.
 For Rhode Island's seasonal tourism businesses that need coverage from May through September but not year-round, VoiceNation's month-to-month flexibility allows scaling up for summer and back down for winter.

 - Best for: Rhode Island businesses that want a hybrid AI-plus-human approach at a moderate entry price, especially seasonal operations needing month-to-month flexibility.